Your Land, Your Decision

 (1) The LTRO will change the land title records for the trust and restricted land in accordance with the final decision or order; and

-(a) If you are adversely affected by the decision, you may file with the judge a written petition for rehearing within 30 days after the date on which the decision was mailed under §30.237.
+(b) A petition for rehearing must be filed with the judge within 30 days after the date on which the decision was mailed under § 30.237.

-(b) If the petition is based on newly discovered evidence, it must:
+(e) If the petition is based on newly discovered evidence or evidence that was unavailable at the time of the hearing, it must:

-(1) Be accompanied by one or more affidavits of witnesses stating fully the content of the new evidence; and
+(1) Be accompanied by documentation of that evidence, including, but not limited to, one or more affidavits of a witness stating fully the content of the new evidence; and

-(2) State the reasons for the failure to discover and present that evidence at the hearings held before the issuance of the decision.
+(2) State the reasons for failure to discover and present that evidence at the hearings held before issuance of the decision.

 (a) On the written request of an interested party, or on the basis of the judge's own order, at any time, a judge has the authority to reopen a probate case to: